norawahed93/sdsfw_docs/guides/model.md

 	**Format:** Each column name is followed by ';' and column label.
 Separate multiple columns with a comma.

 - **userDefined_updateNoDuplicateRange(String)**
 	**Description:** Will check there is no duplicate for each of the column sets defined before update.
-If not defined, will get the value from `userDefined_updateNoDuplicateRange()`.
+If not defined, will get the value from `userDefined_insertNoDuplicateRange()`.
 	**Value:** `"column_1,column_2;column_3,column_4"`
 	**Format:** Column names separated by comma, different sets of columns separated by ';'.